-You’ve spent weeks sending out your latest resume, looking for a new role to either progress your career or take you onto the next rung of the salary ladder.
-Congratulations, looks like you’ve landed yourself that all-important interview!
+You’ve spent weeks sending out your latest job resume, looking for a new role to either progress your career or take you onto the next rung of the salary ladder.
+Congratulations, looks like you’ve landed yourself that all-important job interview!
 Now all you have to do is wow your future employer with your relevant skills, industry expertise, powerfully engaging and charismatic personality, and of course, how well presented and turned out you are for the occasion!
-There you were thinking the application process was the hard part.
+There you thought the application process was the hard part.

-Business casual attire
+Men’s Business casual attire

-Remember that first impressions last
+Remember that first impressions are important